PennLINC/qsiprep_paper/index.md

 `qc_scripts/grmpy_run.py`.
 The qc values were downloaded using `qc_scripts/dl_grmpy_qc.py`, the images were downloaded using `qc_scripts/download_preprocd_grmpy.py` and the gradients were downloaded using `qc_scripts/download_preprocd_grmpy_grads.py`.

+## Pitt DSI (DSI 113)

+### Raw data and QSIPrep
+These images were processed by Laura Cabral and Will Foran at Pitt.
+The QC files were provided by them.

+## CRASH DSI Q5 (DSI 258)

+### Raw data

+BIDS data were copied from the BIC compute cluster at UCSB to the `CUBIC` cluster.
+They exist on `CUBIC` at `/cbica/projects/GURLAB/projects/shoreline/crash_data`.

+## SuperShell Q7 (DSI 789)

+Both the raw and preprocessed data were downloaded from FlyWheel.
+The QC metrics were downloaded using `qc_scripts/dl_q7_qc.py`.
+The data was processed on FlyWheel by Panos Fotiadis.

+## CS-DSI

+The CS-DSI scans were collected as part of a pilot study.
+There are 20 subjects, each of which has 4 separate CS-DSI sequences.
+The data were BIDS curated on FlyWheel and the QSIPrep gear was run using `qc_scripts/csdsi_sep_run.py`.
+This script is named this way because `--combine-all-dwis` was not used so each scan would be processed separately.
+The

+## HBN data

+### Legacy dMRIPrep data

+These were provided by Ariel Rokem as a download from an S3 bucket.
+These were downloaded to `/storage/mcieslak/multishell_qc/hbn_dmriprep` on `dopamine` using the command `aws s3 sync --exclude '*' --include '*dwi_eddy*' --acl public-read  s3://legacy-hbn-preprocessing .`.